"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

 Prolia contains the same active ingredient (denosumab) found in Xgeva.
 Patients receiving Prolia should not receive Xgeva.

 Hypocalcemia may be exacerbated by the use of Prolia.
 Pre-existing hypocalcemia must be corrected prior to initiating therapy with Prolia.
-In patients predisposed to hypocalcemia and disturbances of mineral metabolism (e.g. history of hypoparathyroidism, thyroid surgery, parathyroid surgery, malabsorption syndromes, excision of small intestine, severe renal impairment [creatinine clearance < 30 mL/min] or receiving dialysis), clinical monitoring of calcium and mineral levels (phosphorus and magnesium) is highly recommended.
+In patients predisposed to hypocalcemia and disturbances of mineral metabolism (e.g. history of hypoparathyroidism, thyroid surgery, parathyroid surgery, malabsorption syndromes, excision of small intestine, severe renal impairment [creatinine clearance < 30 mL/min] or receiving dialysis), clinical monitoring of calcium and mineral levels (phosphorus and magnesium) is highly recommended within 14 days of Prolia injection.
+In some postmarketing cases, hypocalcemia persisted for weeks or months and required frequent monitoring and intravenous and/or oral calcium replacement, with or without vitamin D.

-Hypocalcemia following Prolia administration is a significant risk in patients with severe renal impairment [creatinine clearance < 30 mL/min], or receiving dialysis.
+Hypocalcemia following Prolia administration is a significant risk in patients with severe renal impairment [creatinine clearance < 30 mL/min] or receiving dialysis.
+These patients may also develop marked elevations of serum parathyroid hormone (PTH).
 Instruct all patients with severe renal impairment, including those receiving dialysis, about the symptoms of hypocalcemia and the importance of maintaining calcium levels with adequate calcium and vitamin D supplementation.

 Patients on concomitant immunosuppressant agents or with impaired immune systems may be at increased risk for serious infections.
 Consider the benefit-risk profile in such patients before treating with Prolia.
 In patients who develop serious infections while on Prolia, prescribers should assess the need for continued Prolia therapy.